Guided Open Water Fishing Trips

 Ever see the pictures of stringers full of dozens of fish and desire that kind of action yourself?
 The Saranac Lake chain has large Bass, Healthy populations of Northern Pike and thousands and thousands of Perch!
 There’s never a dull moment on these waters all while being immersed deep in the Adirondack Wilderness.

-In the spring of 2023 & 2024, we had the pleasure of having Captain Aaron’s brother Sam from SG Angling aboard along with his film equipment.
+In the spring of 2024 & 2025, we had the pleasure of having Aaron’s brother Sam from SG Angling aboard along with his film equipment.
 He filmed exciting 6 & 8-Hour Northern Pike trips capturing some of the heart-pounding moments on Aaron’s Guide Service.
-In some of the film, Captain Aaron was referred to as “Gabe” which is Aaron’s middle name and nickname within the family.
+While it is not custom for Aaron to fish, he got the chance to with his family.

 Frequently Asked Questions